soed2020-teamorange/ch.bfh.bti7081.s2020.orange/src/README.md

 This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+## Prerequisites

+- Node.js
+- npm
+- Java Development Kit (JDK)
+- Spring Framework (most of the time embedded in the IDE)

 ## Running the Application
 There are two ways to run the application :  using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.